ngard/CarND-Traffic-Sign-Classifier-Project/writeup.md

 As shown in the cell, my classifier classified all the new images with 100% sure.

-That is probably because I chose too clean images for this assignment.
+That is probably because I chose too clean images for this problem.